 Mercy endocrinologists specialize in diagnosing and treating sexual hormone disorders and related conditions.
 Our skilled teams will determine which of your hormones may be affected and why, and develop a plan to bring them back into balance.
-Common reproductive hormone disorders include:
+Common reproductive hormone disorders include the following.

 Your doctor can order a blood test to measure your testosterone levels.
 If you do have low testosterone, hormone replacement therapy can bring your testosterone levels back to normal.
 Talk with your physician about the benefits and risks of testosterone treatment.